Share it! Science : See it? Share it! Bird Migration

 See it?
 Share it!
 Bird Migration

-This post may contain affiliate links, please see disclosures for more information.
+This post may contain affiliate links, meaning I receive a small commission when you make purchases through these links at no additional cost to you.
+Please see disclosures for more information.

 How can you find and observe birds during the months of fall?
 Which birds migrate?